sougata-sarkar10/Organ-Share-Frontend/README.md

-# 🫀 Organ Donation Management System
+# 🫀 Organ Donation Management System  -- LifeBridge

 A **MERN Stack Web Application** designed to connect **donors, recipients, and hospitals** in a secure and efficient way.
 This project was developed as a **team collaboration** to promote awareness of organ donation and streamline the donation process.